MISP/misp-rfc/misp-query-format/raw.md

 ### tags

 tags **MAY** be present.
-If set, the returned data set will be filtered by tags. tags **MAY** be a string or a sub-string, the latter of which starts with, ends with or is encapsulated in wildcard (\%) characters.
+If set, the returned data set will be filtered by tags. tags **MUST** be a string or a sub-string, the latter of which starts with, ends with or is encapsulated in wildcard (\%) characters.

 ~~~~
 {